AljureS/AljureS/README.md

 - **Internship at an Industrial Plant**
   - Cultivated assertive communication, collaborating effectively with diverse teams.

-### 🌟 Highlight Projects
-- **LiveChat**: Full Live Chat app done with a Socket.io server adapted to the framework NestJS
-- **ETicketBack**: Robust backend app done with NestJS and TypeScript, full ecommerce functionalities with email service, Auth0 authentication, PayPal and Mercado pago as payment methods
-- **E-commerce Application**: Developed with NestJS and TypeScript, integrated with Cloudinary for files uploading and fortified with bcrypt and JWT for security.
-- **Mokepones Game**: A multiplayer game where strategy and speed thrive.
-- **Movie Management Platform**: Utilized MongoDB to create a comprehensive tool for movie enthusiasts and cinema operators.
-- **Shift Management System**: Implemented using PostgreSQL, enhancing operational efficiency.

 ### 🛠️ Technical Stack
 - **Languages**: JavaScript, TypeScript